 - Whole Wheat Self-Rising Flour, our recipe found through the link.

-- orange marmalade OR apricot jam/butter, follow the link for recipes!
+- apricot jam/butter, if desired follow the link for recipes!

 - medium-sized mixing bowl